 Using the words and/or ideas of another so they appear to be your work.
+This includes but is not limited to using ChatGPT and similar large language models to write papers.

 2. Cheating

 Using, or attempting to use unauthorized materials in any academic exercise or having someone else do your required work:; e.g., copying from another's paper, test, and/or homework, copying from online sources (Engage NY online)